-People having stroke should get therapy within 60 minutes of hospital arrivalJanuary 31st, 2013 in Cardiology /
+People having stroke should get therapy within 60 minutes of hospital arrivalJanuary 31, 2013 in Medicine & Health / Cardiology

 People having an ischemic stroke should receive clot-dissolving therapy – if appropriate—within 60 minutes of arriving at the hospital, according to new American Stroke Association guidelines published in the American Heart Association journal Stroke.